girlbossceo/conduwuit/docs/deploying/generic.md

 ## Setting up the Reverse Proxy

 Refer to the documentation or various guides online of your chosen reverse proxy software.
+There are many examples of basic Apache/Nginx reverse proxy setups out there.

 A [Caddy](https://caddyserver.com/) example will be provided as this is the recommended reverse proxy for new users and is very trivial to use (handles TLS, reverse proxy headers, etc transparently with proper defaults).

 Lighttpd is not supported as it seems to mess with the `X-Matrix` Authorization header, making federation non-functional.
-If using Apache, you need to use `nocanon` to prevent this.
+If using Apache, you need to use `nocanon` in your `ProxyPass` directive to prevent this (note that Apache isn't very good as a general reverse proxy).

+Nginx users may need to set `proxy_buffering off;` if there are issues with uploading media like images.

+You will need to reverse proxy everything under following routes:
+- `/_matrix/` - core Matrix C-S and S-S APIs
+- `/_conduwuit/` - ad-hoc conduwuit routes such as `/local_user_count` and
+`/server_version`

+You can optionally reverse proxy the following individual routes:
+- `/.well-known/matrix/client` and `/.well-known/matrix/server` if using
+conduwuit to perform delegation
+- `/.well-known/matrix/support` if using conduwuit to send the homeserver admin contact and support page (formerly known as MSC1929)
+- `/` if you would like to see `hewwo from conduwuit woof!` at the root

 ### Caddy